baumanab/udacity_mongo_github/README.md

    As I discovered in my analysis there are over 500 entries related to bike bicycle parking.
 These are bike racks.
 Here is what a typical bike rack note looks like.

->"note": "17TH AVE NW 0550 BLOCK W SIDE (  21) 21 FT N/O NW MARKET ST"
+>"note": "17TH AVE NW 0550 BLOCK W SIDE (21) 21 FT N/O NW MARKET ST"

 This could be improved in much the same way as the street names were improved, using essentially the auditing, cleaning, and reshaping process.
 This would help make the note more human readable.
 For example the entry above could read.

-"note": "17TH AVE Northwest 0550 BLOCK West SIDE (  21) 21First North of Northwest MARKET Street"
+>"note": "17TH AVE Northwest 0550 BLOCK West SIDE (21) 21 First North of Northwest MARKET Street"

 The only problem I see in implementing this is that it would take extra processing time and memory as well as make the DB larger.
 I doubt this would be a serious problem and could be managed by carefully designed code.
 If this caused any downstream performance query problems that could be managed by indexing (beyond my knowledge scope but that is where I would start.)